Top 10 Most Overrated Guitarists

-His guitar playing is obnoxious, it's extremely repetitive, it all sounds the same, the solos are very sloppy and poorly implemented into songs, and the tone of his guitar is painful to listen to.
+His guitar playing is obnoxious.
+It's extremely repetitive and all sounds the same.
+The solos are very sloppy and poorly implemented into songs, and the tone of his guitar is painful to listen to.

-I'm not a fan of Angus Young's guitar playing.
-But he can play circles around Van Halen.
+I'm not a fan of Angus Young's guitar playing, but he can play circles around Van Halen.
 At least his playing isn't this obnoxious.
 I'm tired of hearing that he's better than Hendrix.
 Hendrix destroys this guy.
-All of his complex techniques and diverse, amazing guitar playing has so much variety and it makes this guy look like Lil Wayne.
+All of Hendrix's complex techniques and diverse, amazing guitar playing have so much variety, and it makes this guy look like Lil Wayne.
 At least Lil Wayne doesn't focus on guitar playing.
 He's a crap rapper.

 One of the most boring guitar players that existed.
 His guitar solos, 99% of them, sound the same.
 They are not melodic at all.
 His sound was obnoxious.
 He didn't invent anything.
 He was a poor improviser.

-Anyone can play like The Edge, take away his fx units and he is playing one note and letting computers do the flash stuff.
-And a word about Hendrix, yup compared to modern players, he isn't all that, but remember this and remember it well, He was the first and if it wasn't for Jimi, we wouldn't have a lot of the tricks and likes of today.
-He worked with Jim Marshall to develop the marshall stack and therefore gave the world metal guitar playing.
-We owe Jimi Hendrix EVERYTHING
+Anyone can play like The Edge.
+Take away his FX units and he is playing one note and letting computers do the flash stuff.
+And a word about Hendrix, yup compared to modern players, he isn't all that, but remember this and remember it well, he was the first.
+If it wasn't for Jimi, we wouldn't have a lot of the tricks and likes of today.
+He worked with Jim Marshall to develop the Marshall stack and therefore gave the world metal guitar playing.
+We owe Jimi Hendrix EVERYTHING.

-His playing is monotone, repetitive and effect-driven.
-Listen to any other guitarist using echo-pedals, and notice how he is able to come up with something more interesting than good old Edge.
+His playing is monotone, repetitive, and effect-driven.
+Listen to any other guitarist using echo-pedals, and notice how they are able to come up with something more interesting than good old Edge.
 But my problem is simply that everything I've ever heard him play was 2-note, 3-note riffs.
 If the man actually tried some doublets!
 Just anything instead of single string 4/4 "down-down-down-down".

 The only thing Edge is known for is his effects.
 He cannot jam with someone else!
-I saw a video of him playing guitar with the old Jimmy Page and Jack White, and this guy was lost t !
-Jack white had to help him like a little baby.
+I saw a video of him playing guitar with the old Jimmy Page and Jack White, and this guy was lost!
+Jack White had to help him like a little baby.
 It was a sad thing to watch.
 This guy doesn't know anything, only effects.

 This is the most dull guitar player I've ever heard.
 Technique is not nearly as important as making decent music.

-He is an insane shedder, but I don't think he could even improvise a blues solo.
+He is an insane shredder, but I don't think he could even improvise a blues solo.

 I can't even consider this guy a guitar player.
-I saw him up on stage with Steve Vai, Paul Gilbert, Zakk Wylde, John 5, Nuno Bettencort and others and they all traded solos.
-It was obvious in his body language that he didn't feel comfortable playing with actual guitar players.
+I saw him on stage with Steve Vai, Paul Gilbert, Zakk Wylde, John 5, Nuno Bettencourt, and others where they all traded solos.
+It was obvious from his body language that he didn't feel comfortable playing with actual guitar players.
 I actually felt bad for him.

-This capitalist uses more effects than a animated science fiction movie.
+This capitalist uses more effects than an animated science fiction movie.
 How else is he supposed to play AND hold up his fist?
 He has to let the world know he is woke.

 Only popular because of "Seven Nation Army."
-I believe Meg was the one that wrote the riff too.
-Just look at him; he looks like a rejected Ozzy Osbourne.
+I believe Meg was the one who wrote the riff too.
+Just look at him.
+He looks like a rejected Ozzy Osbourne.

 Jack White and the Edge, both show that you don't have to be good to be famous.